theTiv/alarm-clock/README.md

 **ToDo**

 The code could be improved by creating ES6 module components however that seemed a but over the top for this application, however I have broke the code up in a component style by separating the loaded HTML views and corresponding stylesheets and this could improved to also incorporate a functional style of component with javascript for that part of the UI.

-In unsupported browsers, the time field control degrades gracefully to <input type="text">.
-This could be improved by using a polyfill to enable the time field to work in all browsers and also to add a validation check to ensure the time entered is in the correct format.

-Some methods could be export functions imported in to the index.js file to keep the code more modular and easier to test, for exampled the setRotation method could be exported and imported in to the index.js file and tested in isolation.

 The code could also incorporate Unit tests with ES6 class mocks in Jest to test each of the methods.